How Being Cheated Out of my Money in Mexico Changed My Love Life

 So as I prepare to embark on the journey to move to Mexico in the summer of 2018, he and I continue to stay in contact and are already making plans to spend most of our time together once I arrive.
 In addition to the excitement and thoughts of being reunited with him once again, I’m also thankful that I will have him there to be a familiar face, as well as to help me with the language barriers and with getting around.
 I don’t know exactly what the future holds for us (or if there even is a future), but the one thing I do know is that whatever it holds, I’m completely open to it.

 Stay connected!
-Join the Travel Unapologetically Facebook Group for blog updates, travel news, and to interact with other unapologetic travelers!
+Follow the Travel Unapologetically Facebook Page for blog updates, travel news, and to interact with other unapologetic travelers!